vertexproject/synapse/docs/synapse/userguides/design_analytical_model.rst

 Using Synapse's Storm (:ref:`storm-ref-intro`) query language, it is easy to ask about nodes that have a specific tag (``#my.tag``).
 With Storm you can also ask about tag nodes (``syn:tag = my.tag``) in various ways based on their properties, and then pivot from the ``syn:tag`` nodes to nodes that have those tags applied.
-These latter queries are certainly feasible and not difficult, but they are less intuitive in practice.
+These latter queries are not difficult but may be less intuitive in practice.

 The example questions below illustrate how your choice of tag structure makes it easier (or harder) to ask certain questions.